raedahgroup/video-production/decredPoliteia/decredPoliteia_vo.md

 Named after the Greek term meaning ‘a system of government’--Politeia is the Decred proposal system: a chain-anchored social media application where stakeholders decide which projects recieve funding from the network fund.

-Decred governance data hosted on Politeia is made up of submitted project proposals, comments, and votes.
+Decred governance data hosted on Politeia is made up of submitted project proposals, comments, and up/down votes.

-This user-sourced data is episodically anchored to the Decred blockchain creating an immutable and cryptographically verifiable public record of Decred self-governance.
+This user-sourced content is episodically anchored to the Decred blockchain.
+Censorship tokens allow users to demonstrate when their proposals or comments have been censored.

-This means the data stored in Politeia can never be altered, deleted, or forged--ensuring that attempts to manipulate Decred's governance are significantly more difficult than if a traditional website or social media application were in use.

 To achieve this, Politeia's off-chain storage system makes use of Git (a popular revision control system), and DecredTime (a custom server application for storing timestamps on the Decred blockchain).